SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 Zone 601 and 612

-Units should be 1000 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
-Restrict units in or near corridors to 500 tons or less.
+Units should be 1000 tons or less, spaced 6 miles apart, and 8 miles from downwind SSRAs.
+North of Tillamook in Zone 601, use standard guidance matrix - see section 5 below.

 Zone 602 and 603

-Units should be 400 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
-Limit burning in or near corridors.
-Higher tonnage is possible south of the Siuslaw River in Zone 603.
-Call the forecaster.
+Units should be 500 tons or less, spaced 6 miles apart, and 8 miles from downwind SSRAs.
+North of T3N in Zone 602, use standard guidance matrix - see section 5 below.
+Units may be 900 tons or less, spaced 6 miles apart, south of the Siuslaw River in Zone 603.

 Cascades